gyevnarb/gyevnarb.github.io_/docs/research.markdown

 This allows us to give explanations of the generated plans of IGP2 in terms of rationality principles.
 IGP2 does not only discover non-trivial opportunities by reasoning about the behaviour of other vehicles, but its inherent interpretability is a hugely desirable property in the safety critical world of autonomous driving.

-## GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving
-Goal recognition for autonomous vehicles is a crucial aspect of reasoning about the longer-term behaviour of traffic participants.
-Performing this quickly and accurately is challenging on its own; however, for the sake of safety, we also require a method to be interpretable and verifiable.

-I helped develop and evaluate [GRIT](https://github.com/uoe-agents/GRIT), which fulfils all of the above criteria.
-It uses learnt decision trees to infer a probability distribution over possible goals in the neighbourhood of the autonomous vehicles from real-world driving data.
-We can formally verify properties of the learnt decisions which gives safety assurance about the correctness of the method.
-GRIT is also accurate enough to match the performance of deep learning-based methods, while offering transparency about its workings.

 ## Communicative Efficiency or Iconic Learning: Do developmental and communicative pressures interact to shape colour naming systems?